What We Do

-The Corporation oversees over 150,000SF of space on the Cal Poly campus and employs on average 1,500 employees.
-The Corporation is solely responsible for all of its operations including the maintenance, upgrades and renovations which are funded from Corporation reserves.
+The Corporation oversees more than 150,000SF of space on the Cal Poly campus and employs on average 1,500 employees.
+The Corporation is solely responsible for all of its operations including the maintenance, upgrades and renovations, which are funded from Corporation reserves.

 - Dining and vending services

 - Retail sales and related services